NVIDIA/FastPhotoStyle/TUTORIAL.md

 - Install the tool [labelme](https://github.com/wkentaro/labelme) and run the following command to start it: `labelme`
 - Please refer to [labelme](https://github.com/wkentaro/labelme) for details about how to use this great UI.
 Basically, do the following steps:
   - Click `Open` and load the target image (content or style)
   - Click `Create Polygons` and start drawing polygons in content or style image.
 Note that the corresponding regions (e.g., sky-to-sky) should have the same label.
-All unlabled pixels will be automatically labeled as `0` (the background).
+All unlabeled pixels will be automatically labeled as `0`.
   - Optional: Click `Edit Polygons` and polish the mask.
   - Save the labeling result.